osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Delete Type`

 Deletes a type from the specified tenant and namespace.
-Note that a type cannot be deleted if any streams or stream views reference it.
+Note that a type cannot be deleted if any streams or stream views or other types reference it.

 **Request**